The RCSFile interface provides facilities for reading, parsing,

 Return the delta associated with the given tag and date.

-Any combination of tag and date may be specified. tag defaults
+tag and date may be specified. tag defaults

 to the RCS file's default branch, and date defaults to as late as